artinformationcommons/artinformationcommons.github.io/_posts/2020-02-25-art-in-context-collaborating-around-the-collection.md

 <br><br>

-The Art Information Commons at the Philadelphia Museum of Art has been made possible by <b>Mellon Foundation</b>.
+The Art Information Commons at the Philadelphia Museum of Art has been made possible by the Mellon Foundation.